kevinwlu/iot/lesson3/README.md

 ```sh
 $ ifconfig
 ```
-### Run [network socket](https://en.wikipedia.org/wiki/Network_socket) server from a Terminal, and run network socket client from ANOTHER Terminal of the same Raspberry Pi or a different one on the same subnetwork
+### Run [network socket](https://en.wikipedia.org/wiki/Network_socket) server from a Terminal, and run network socket client from ANOTHER Terminal of the same Raspberry Pi or a different one on the same subnetwork using the IP address with quotation marks
 ```sh
 $ python3 socket_server.py
 $ python3 socket_client.py '192.168.x.xxx'